-A. The Commandments of God are these ten:
+A. The Commandments of God are these ten.

-- 1. I am the Lord thy God.
-Thou shalt not have strange gods before Me. - 2.
+- 1. I am the Lord thy God, who brought thee out of the land of Egypt, out of the house of bondage.
+Thou shalt not have strange gods before Me.
+Thou shalt not make to thyself a graven thing, nor the likeness of anything that is in heaven above, or in the earth beneath, nor of those things that are in the waters under the earth.
+Thou shalt not adore them, nor serve them. - 2.
 Thou shalt not take the name of the Lord thy God in vain. - 3.
 Remember thou keep holy the Sabbath day. - 4.
 Honor thy father and thy mother. - 5.
 Thou shalt not kill. - 6.
 Thou shalt not commit adultery. - 7.
 Thou shalt not steal. - 8.
 Thou shalt not bear false witness against thy neighbor. - 9.
 Thou shalt not covet thy neighbor's wife. - 10.
 Thou shalt not covet thy neighbor's goods.